AhmedAlaa4611/laravel-artisan-commands/README.md

 - SQL is a set of commands for interacting with relational database management systems (RDBMS).
 - A key is used to configure a cryptosystem.
 - A symmetric key cryptosystem uses the same key to encrypt and decrypt.
-- A public key -asymmetric key- cryptosystem uses a public key to encrypt and a private key to decrypt.
+- A public key `asymmetric key` cryptosystem uses a public key to encrypt and a private key to decrypt.